 Readers may choose to participate in one of the four age categories:

-- Reading challenges for babies and toddlers, children, teens, and adults, with prizes for each age group;
+- Reading or activity challenges for babies and toddlers, children, teens, and adults, with prizes for each age group;

 - Special missions that encourage good deeds, neighborliness, and using library materials–find them in the online reading software;